 - Release Date: January 2019

-- The full specs can be found on Yamaha’s official site here
+- Full specs can be found on Yamaha’s official site here

 Check the availability and current price of the Yamaha CP88/CP73 in your region: